 Benjamin Clement in The Revolutionary War

-I learned that Benjamin Clement contributed to the Revolutionary War effort by manufacturing gunpowder in 1775.
-The book, The History of Pittsylvania County Virginia, by Maude Carter Clement, first published in 1929, mentions a statement that was published in the Virginia Gazette, August 1775 by Mr. Charles Lynch.
+Benjamin Clement contributed to the Revolutionary War effort by manufacturing gunpowder in 1775.
+The book, The History of Pittsylvania County Virginia, by Maude Carter Clement, provides a quote from Charles Lynch that was published in an August 1775 edition of the Virginia Gazette.

-A set of directions for making salt-petre is included.
+Along with the quote from Lynch, there are directions that were used for making salt-petre.
 It involved digging up old dirt floors of meat packing houses, boiling it and using the strained liquor in a process similar to the one used to make lye from wood ashes.
-Colonel Charles Lynch was identified as a neighbor of Captain Clement and the account has him as “an old man of some seventy-five years at the time they partnered to manufacture the gun powder”.
+Colonel Charles Lynch was identified as a neighbor of Captain Clement and Clement is described as “an old man of some seventy-five years at the time they partnered to manufacture the gun powder”.

-- My great grandmother, Lottie Mae Wills b.
-1888, in West Virginia, died 1975 Kanawha County, WV.
-She was the daughter of John Harvey Wills and his wife Mary Elizabeth Barker.
+- Generation 4: My great grandmother, Lottie Mae Wills, was the daughter of John Harvey Wills and Mary Elizabeth Barker of Kanawha County, WV.

-- John Harvey Wills b 1853 (Bedford County?)
+- Generation 5: John Harvey Wills b 1853 (Bedford County?)
 Virginia was the son of Mary Elizabeth Butterworth and her husband Edward M. Wills.
 Some sources have his name as Edwin Wills.
+They moved from Bedford Co, VA, to Kanawha County, WV.

-- Mary Elizabeth Butterworth b.
+- Generation 6: Mary Elizabeth Butterworth b.
 1836 (Bedford County?)
 Virginia was the daughter of Stephen Butterworth and his wife Locky Ann Wilson.

-- Stephen Butterworth b. abt.
+- Generation 7: Stephen Butterworth b. abt.
 1794 Virginia was the son of Isaac Butterworth and his wife Elizabeth Walker.

-- Isaac Butterworth b.
+- Generation 8: Isaac Butterworth b.
 1767 Bedford County, Virginia was the son of Elizabeth Clement and her husband Benjamin Butterworth.

-- Elizabeth Clement b. abt 1745 Pittsylvania County, Virginia was the daughter of my patriot ancestor, Benjamin Clement b. abt.
+- Generation 9: Elizabeth Clement b. abt 1745 Pittsylvania County, Virginia was the daughter of my patriot ancestor, Benjamin Clement b. abt.
 1700 in King William County, Virginia.